agrison/go-commons-lang/README.md

 [license]: https://github.com/agrison/go-commons-lang/blob/master/LICENSE
 [godocs]: https://godoc.org/github.com/agrison/go-commons-lang

+This is a package aiming at regrouping common utilities where it makes sense in the Go language.
-This is a port of the popular Java Apache Commons where it makes sense in Golang.
+It originated as a port of the popular Java Apache Commons StringUtils, but more will be added gradually.

 | Package | Description |
 | ------------- | ------------- |